+- C Rathcoole

-D Citywest
+- D Citywest

-E Fortunestown
+- E Fortunestown

-1 Citywest Shopping Centre
+- 1 Citywest Shopping Centre

-2 Rathcoole Park Upgrades
+- 2 Rathcoole Park Upgrades

-3 Citywest Business Campus
+- 3 Citywest Business Campus

+- orty west Business campe

-4 Greenogue Business Park
+- 4 Greenogue Business Park

-5 Proposed Rathcoole Library

-6 Saggart Luas Stop
+- Saggart Luas Stop

-$\overline{7}$ Fortunestown Luas Stop

-8 Peamount Hospital
+- 6 Peamount Hospital

-9 Аvoca

-10 Kingswood Cross
+- 7 Avoca

-New Residential
+- New Residential

-Town / District / Village / Local Centres
+- Town/Village/District/Local Centres

-Employment Growth
+- Employment Growth

-Parks and Recreation
+- Parks and Recreation

-Open Space
+- Open Spac

-Rural Land

-$\square$ Neighbourhood Boundary
+- Neighbourhood Boundary

-Clondalkin / Clonburris / Grange Castle
+Clondalkin/Clonburris/Grange Castle

-The Clondalkin / Clonburris / Grange Castle neighbourhood is located 11km west of Dublin City Centre, and forms part of Dublin City Suburbs and the wider Metropolitan Area.
+The Clondalkin/Clonburris/Grange Castle neighbourhood is located 11km west of Dublin City Centre, and forms part of Dublin City suburbs and the wider Metropolitan Area.
 It lies on the northern side of the N7 economic corridor and generally to the south of the Grand Canal and Kildare rail line, stretching westwards towards the Kildare boundary.

-The Regional Spatial and Economic Strategy identifies this area as part of the south west strategic residential and employment corridor.
+The Regional Spatial and Economic Strategy identifies this area as part of the south-west strategic residential and employment corridor.
 The aim of these corridors is to create sustainable compact communities with improved housing choice, access to social and economic opportunities and enhanced services and amenities.

-The south west corridor supports the consolidation of the new development areas planned for Clonburris and Kilcarbery and employment growth at Grange Castle.
+The South-West corridor supports the consolidation of the new development areas planned for Clonburris and Kilcarbery and employment growth at Grange Castle.
 Consolidation is to be supported by increased transport capacity through the electrification of the Kildare line, and additional bus connections.

 The census in 2016 indicated a population of 44,500 people.
 The area is targeted to grow to 55,206 people over the life of the plan.
-The neighbourhood is located within the Dublin City and Suburbs Settlement Boundary as set out in Chapter 2 Table 14.
-The Plan sets out that the continued development of the various urban centres in Dublin City and Suburbs will provide for new mixed-use development as the engines to drive growth in the urban environment.
+The Neighbourhood is located within the Dublin City and Suburbs Settlement Boundary as set out in Chapter 2 Table 13.
+The plan sets out that the continued development of the various urban centres in Dublin City and Suburbs will provide for new mixed-use development as the engines to drive growth in the urban environment.

 Clondalkin is a secondary administrative centre for South Dublin County and identified as a Level 3 Retail Centre in the Regional Spatial and Economic Strategy.
-The Plan identifies that there is significant potential for development on brownfield lands adjacent to Clondalkin Town Centre.
+The plan identifies that there is significant potential for development on brownfield lands adjacent to Clondalkin Town Centre.